Adarsh4503/aws_ami/README.md

 # GENERAL
-This function helps to export ec2 instances into vmdk vhk or raw format into an S3 bucket which i screated via this script itself.
+This function helps to export ec2 instances into vmdk vhk or raw format into an S3 bucket which is created via this script itself.

 ## PRE_REQUISITES
 - Install boto3